-A recently acquired Sessions time and strike Mission style mantel clock.
-Aside from cleaning up the case with diluted Murphy’s Soap, my go-to cleaner, I applied a little oil to the movement and reset the verge in order to get the proper beat.
+This is a recently acquired Sessions time and strike mission style mantel clock.
+Aside from cleaning up the case with diluted Murphy’s Soap, my standard cleaner for clock cases, I applied clock oil to the movement and reset the verge in order to get the proper beat.
 It is running well and keeps very good time.
-There is a common Sessions speed adjuster on the clock which I find very helpful in regulating the speed.
+There is a speed adjuster at the 12 o’clock position which is helpful in regulating the speed.

-The clock needs a cleaning and after I see it running for a week or so, I will tear it down and clean it up.
+After it is running for a week or so, I will tear it down and address any bushing issues.

 This is an “American No. 2” Sessions mantel clock from 1921 according to Tran Duy Ly’s book on Sessions clocks, page 121.